BrotherV/ArcRayMenu/README.md

 ###In Ray Menu all values are the same except Corner Gravity but still there are two new values.

 ###Set Ray Menu Direction
+With this parameter you can set hint button gravity and child opening direction, for example Negativ_vertivar set hint button to bottom and child opening direction from down to up.
 * xml usage
 ``` xml
   arc:MenuDirection="Negative_Vertical"  //set Hint button to bottom and child grow to up